 All costs/expenses must be clearly linked to the accomplishment of proposed activities.
-All expenses must be within the federal funding period of September 1, 2014 to August 31, 2015.
-All expenditures must meet the applicable rules and laws, including the allowable cost principles in the applicable OMB Circulars (e.g., OMB A-21).
+All expenses must fall within the federal funding period of September 1, 2016, through August 31, 2017.
+All expenditures must meet applicable rules and laws, including the allowable cost principles in the applicable Uniform Guidance (2 CFR § 200).
 A final budget will be negotiated between the Awarded Applicant and the Coordinating Board.
 Brief explanations of budget line items are provided below:

 11.8.1 Schedule A: Salaries and Fringe Benefits.
-Include salaries projected for staff employed by grant.
-The Applicant shall calculate salaries at a pay rate that is comparable to those paid for similar positions at the Applicant.
+Include salaries projected for staff employed by the grant.
+The Applicant shall calculate salaries at a pay rate that is comparable to those paid for similar positions by the Applicant.
 If there are no comparable positions, salaries shall be considered reasonable to the extent that the salaries are comparable to those paid for similar work in the labor market.
 The Chief Executive Officer of the Applicant may be required to provide certification of comparable salaries.